Skip to main content

 });

 Only listed users will be able to interact with the bot.
-Unauthorized users will receive no response.
+Unauthorized users will receive the message "Sorry, you are not authorized to use this bot."

 Agent Management